christophstrasen/WorldObserver/docs_internal/drafts/using_ingest_system.md

 ## 6. Configuration surface (initial proposal)

 WorldObserver should expose a small config that maps strategies to budgets.
-We can start with “internal knobs” and later publish a stable public surface.
+We can start with “internal settings” and later publish a stable public surface.

 Proposed config shape (illustrative):